 Success is also due to all of the early adopters who persisted in pursuing this new approach despite any misgivings of peers, colleagues and family.
 The practitioner network utilizing the Othmer protocols is the largest such network devoted to a particular approach, and that has been the case for two decades.
-A world-wide practitioner network of some 5,000 clinicians is now relying primarily on the ILF training for their neurofeedback-related work.
+A world-wide practitioner network of some 4,000 clinicians is now relying primarily on the ILF training for their neurofeedback-related work.
 Essentially all of these came to neurofeedback from other career paths, and many of them had prior exposure to other methods of neurofeedback, including prior versions of the Othmer Method, before taking up the ILF training.

 Finally, success is owed to the many lay people who trusted their own judgment against that of their doctors and others, and allowed their children to be trained with neurofeedback.
 The EEG Institute is now seeing the children of those first trained two or more decades ago.
 By 2016, it can be estimated that more than one million individuals have benefited from Othmer protocols over the years.
-Presently some 500 people per week, or about 100 per working day, are thought to be concluding their course of ILF training.
+Presently some 500 people are thought to be graduating every week from ILF neurofeedback training.